srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/embms/source/index.rst

 Setup
 *****

-To run an end-to-end srsLTE system with eMBMS, some additional configuration of the srsENB and srsUE applications are required.
+To run an end-to-end srsRAN system with eMBMS, some additional configuration of the srsENB and srsUE applications are required.
 In the sample configurations provided, it is assumed that srsmbms, srsepc and srsenb run on the same physical machine.

 srsENB configuration